NFYK15006U Biophysics of Cells and Single Molecules

 of the status of research internationally.

-The course participants will gain competencies in applying methods of physics to obtain a quantitative description of complex biological systems.
-Through this, knowledge will be gained concerning mechanical properties of living cells and their molecular building blocks.
-The course participants will also gain competences in understanding the working method, capabilities, and limitations of the most wide spread single molecule techniques and they will be able to utilize the most novel results of non-equilibrium statistical physics on nano-scale systems.
+The course participants will gain competencies in applying methods of physics to obtain a quantitative understanding of complex biological systems.
+The course participants will understand how important force and mechanical properties are for development and life at all scales.
+The course participants will also gain competences in understanding the working method, capabilities, and limitations of single molecule techniques and they will be able to utilize non-equilibrium statistical physics for analyzing nano-scale systems.
 Finally, the students will gain the competencies to critically read a scientific paper, to find the background material needed to fully understand the paper, and to perform a presentation of primary literature.

 See Absalon for final course material.
 The following is an example of expected course literature.

-‘Mechanics of the Cell’ by David Boal plus primary literature in the form of scientific papers that will be provided during the course.
+‘Mechanics of the Cell’ 2nd edition by David Boal.
+In addition, there will be primary literature in the form of scientific papers which will be provided during the course.

 - 7,5 ECTS